mtorres253/mtorres253.github.io/chapt-6/index.md

 | Conscientious | Rational | Attractive |

-Now for looking at your list think of an example of when you utilized one of those strengths
+Now looking at your list think of an example of when you utilized one of those strengths

 For example

-- “I am considerate of others and today on the bus I gave up my seat to a pregnant woman”
-- “I am persistent and I kept checking in about that job I was interested in, even though they were always slow getting back to me, but eventually got an interview scheduled’
+- “I am persistent and I kept checking in about that job I was interested in, even though they were always slow getting back to me, but I eventually got an interview scheduled’

-Now think of examples of times you have used at least 3 of the strengths you listed.
-Pick one of those memories think about it for a few moments and ask yourself &hellip;
+Now think of an experience where you are proud of how you acted.
+What strength or strengths did you draw from?
+Imagine the experience again and ask yourself &hellip;

 - What happened?
 - How did you feel when it happened?
 - As you think about this event, notice your body. what are you feeling and where?
 - Be aware of any changes in your body, the way you feel emotionally, and/or any changes in your level of stress.
-- Did anyone notice reflect back that strength or accomplishment?
+- Did anyone notice or reflect back that strength or accomplishment?
 - If so, how did that feel?

 <hr/>
 # Make it a Habit
-1) Take a few moments every identify one challenge you faced and what strengths you had to call upon to face that challenge.
+Take a few moments every day identify one challenge you faced or something that made you proud.
+Identify what strengths you called upon.

-Example sitting in traffic coming back from work, patience
+An example of a challenge: sitting in traffic coming back from work: Strength:  patience Proud of speaking up about unfair policy at work: Strengths Persistence and Courage Notice how you felt when using your strengths Awareness of your strengths invites them to grow even stronger.
+The more you connect with your strengths the easier it is to face future obstacles.

 # Learn More